fpdf-easytable/fpdf-easytable/README.md

 # Donations

-If you like this class maybe you would like to help me with cup coffee in exchange :-)
+I like coffee, I mean good quality coffee.
+So if you like this class maybe you would like to help me with my coffee :-)

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JALWQVBS2KGQC)